-The seven teams will battle for six playoff nods.
-The CAC post-season features first-round games on Oct.
-27 and leads to the championship game on Nov.
-3. The CAC Champion earns an automatic bid to the NCAA Tournament.
+The teams will aim to qualify for the 2012 CAC playoffs, which begin Oct.
+30 and crown a champion on Nov.
+3. The CAC champion earns an automatic bid to the NCAA Tournament.

-Here’s a look at each CAC team heading into the 2012 season.
+Here is a brief look at each team heading into the 2012 campaign.

 Frostburg State’s second year (2011) in the CAC featured a handful of ups and downs, but the 2012 season should be all positive.
 With the return of three starters and three major contributors, the Bobcats should improve on last year’s third-place regular-season finish.
 Second year head coach Becky Fletcher welcomes back three of her top five hitters and defensive players, including the team’s leaders in kills and digs.